NOTICE OF PENDENCY OF CLASS ACTION

-- On December 2, 2020, Judge Robert J. Colville of the U.S. District Court for the Western District of Pennsylvania upheld all nine claims brought by lead plaintiffs pursuant to the Securities Exchange Act of 1934 and the Securities Act of 1933.
-In doing so, Judge Colville found that the achievability of defendants’ purported synergies presented “a genuine issue of material, present fact,” as did EQT’s leaders’ post-acquisition statements touting the newly forged company’s successes.
-Judge Colville also rejected defendants’ argument that JANA’s assertions should have put investors on notice of the potential unreliability of their statements; to the contrary, Judge Colville held, defendants’ “consistent and strong” denials supported a finding that defendants at least spoke recklessly.
+- On December 2, 2020, of the U.S. District Court for the Western District of Pennsylvania denied Defendants’ motion to dismiss and upheld all nine claims brought by lead plaintiffs pursuant to the Securities Exchange Act of 1934 and the Securities Act of 1933.
+In doing so, Judge Colville found that the achievability of Defendants’ purported synergies presented “a genuine issue of material, present fact,” as did EQT’s leaders’ post-acquisition statements touting the newly forged company’s successes.
+Judge Colville also rejected defendants’ argument that Plaintiffs’ assertions should have put investors on notice of the potential unreliability of their statements; to the contrary, Judge Colville held, defendants’ “consistent and strong” denials supported a finding that defendants at least spoke recklessly.

 On October 25, 2018, EQT reported its financial results for the third quarter of 2018, revealing the truth: the merger had not only failed to achieve the represented benefits, it had created inefficiencies.
 In particular, the Company had not been able to achieve the lateral well length it told investors was possible.
 EQT shares fell 13% on the news, dropping from a close of $40.46 per share on October 24, 2018 to $35.34 on October 25, 2018—a single-day erasure of nearly $700 million in shareholder value.
 Over the next several days, the price of EQT shares fell to as low as $31.00 per share—less than half what the Company was worth when the acquisition closed in November 2017.